Lexus ES review - Engines, performance and drive

 On more challenging roads, the ES retains its composure, and when driven at high speed the steering responds well, with good feedback and accurate responses to the driver’s inputs.
 The Lexus ES also features a new type of suspension damper called a Swing Valve Shock Absorber, the idea being that a valve inside the system helps it to respond better to bumps in the road and cornering loads.
 The result is that the ES corners relatively flat for a car of this size and is largely untroubled by road imperfections.
 What the Lexus ES lacks is the sharpness offered by rivals such as the BMW 5 Series and is more biased towards comfort than the Mercedes E-Class, which manages to be relaxing and enjoyable to drive, too.

 The powertrain of the ES is also not best suited to enthusiastic driving.
 When driven in normal conditions it operates very well, with the engine and electric motor combining with the CVT automatic transmission to keep the engine dormant or at low revs as much as possible.
-Demand brisk acceleration, however, and the ES struggles somewhat, with the engine revving hard but delivering less performance than diesel rivals.
+Demand brisk acceleration, however, and the ES struggles, with the engine revving hard but delivering less performance than diesel rivals.

 Engines, 0-60 acceleration and top speed

 The ES is available with a single powertrain, a 2.5-litre four-cylinder petrol engine matched with an electric motor and battery pack, to give a total output of 215bhp.
-There’s a single gearbox option, too, a CVT automatic transmission.
+As mentioned there’s a single gearbox option, too, a CVT automatic transmission.
 The ES accelerates from 0-62mph in 8.9 seconds, as much as a second slower than comparable rivals from BMW and Mercedes-Benz, while its top speed is also a modest 112mph.

 When driven at normal speeds the powertrain delivers smooth and quiet operation, with the gearbox operating with impressive efficiency.
 However, when strong acceleration is demanded, the four-cylinder unit shows some harshness as it sits at high revs, with only modest acceleration delivered.
 The CVT is an improvement on past Lexus models, though, so will be pleasing to use for existing Lexus owners.